UsmanSimple/Case-Study-New-York-Accident-Data-Analysis/README.md

 ## Introduction/Objectives

--The city of New York has seen a rise in the number of accidents on the roads in the city.
+<p>The city of New York has seen a rise in the number of accidents on the roads in the city.
 They would like to know if the number of accidents have increased in the last few weeks.
-For all the reported accidents, they have collected details for each accident and have been maintaining records for the past year and a half (from January 2018 to August 2019).
+For all the reported accidents, they have collected details for each accident and have been maintaining records for the past year and a half (from January 2018 to August 2019).</p>
--The objective of this analysis is to build visualizations that would help them identify patterns in accidents, which would help them take preventive actions to reduce the number of accidents in the future.
-They have certain parameters like borough, time of day, reason for accident, etc. Which they care about and which they would like to get specific information on.
+<p>The objective of this analysis is to build visualizations that would help them identify patterns in accidents, which would help them take preventive actions to reduce the number of accidents in the future.
+They have certain parameters like borough, time of day, reason for accident, etc. Which they care about and which they would like to get specific information on.</p>

 ## Business Problem
 The task is to format the given data and provide visualizations that would answer the specific questions being formulated, which are mentioned below.